brandonts/Sudoku/README.md

   (4) sudoku_solver.cc is the front end that allows the user to enter a SudokuPuzzle and recieve a solution.

 To do List:
-  add more comprehensive unit testing improve user interface: add input validation, show where user is in input, allow corrections complete sudoku_solver.h so it is not always using brute force to solve
+  complete sudoku_solver.h so it is not always using brute force to solve

 Future possibilities: